 Sorrento filed a related arbitration proceeding (the Cynviloq arbitration) against Dr. Soon-Shiong and NantPharma; the company is not named in the Cynviloq arbitration.
 In 2020, the Superior Court granted Dr. Soon-Shiong's request for a preliminary injunction barring Sorrento from pursuing claims against him in the Cynviloq arbitration.
-Sorrento then filed the claims it had previously asserted in arbitration against Dr. Soon-Shiong in the Superior Court, and at Sorrento's request, the arbitrator entered an order dismissing Sorrento's claims against Dr. Soon-Shiong in the Cynviloq arbitration.
-The hearing in the Cynviloq arbitration commenced in June 2021, and continued with breaks until early October 2021.
-The parties completed post-hearing briefing in early May 2022, and summations are scheduled for mid-July 2022.
+Sorrento then filed the claims it had previously asserted in arbitration against Dr. Soon-Shiong in the Superior Court, and at Sorrento's request, the arbitrator entered an order dismissing Sorrento's claims against Dr. Soon-Shiong in the Cynviloq arbitration commenced in June 2021, and continued with breaks until early October 2021.
+The parties completed post-hearing briefing in early May 2022, and summations will likely be scheduled for September 2022.